coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

   target: 200
 ```

-Although there's no need to create further rules to calculate this SLO as it is doable directly with the base `haproxy_server_http_responses_total` metric, we provide the following recording rules as they may be helpful
+Although there's no need to create further rules to calculate this SLO as it is doable directly with the base `haproxy_backend_http_responses_total` metric, we provide the following recording rules as they may be helpful

 ```yaml
 - expr: |